ElrohiFilmon/cpp/README.md

 # cpp
-This is all the code I've worked on using cpp, projects, leetcode and etc..
+This repo consist of all the code I've worked on using cpp, projects and etc..
 There is a lot comming soon